ShreyasiPathak/multiinstance-learning-mammography/README.md

 Further, you can train our implementation of the SOTA models using our source code by using the config files [here](all-config-files/Table10).

 ## ROI IoU and DSC score calculation
+IoU and DSC scores calculation functions can be found [here](src/analysis/mask_roi_match.py) Sample csv file used in this function for vindr can be found [here](input-csv-files/vindr/vindr_singleinstance_imgpreprocessing_size_withroiloc.csv).
+The fields are image name, min_x, min_y, max_x, max_y of the processed image, original image height and width, processed image height and width, study_id, series_id, laterality, view_position, breast_birads, breast_density, category of the finding, birads of the finding, xmin, ymin, xmax, ymax of the ROI, split (training or test).

 ## Citation to our paper
 Pathak, S., Schlötterer, J., Geerdink, J., Vijlbrief, O.D., van Keulen, M. and Seifert, C., 2023.
 Weakly Supervised Learning for Breast Cancer Prediction on Mammograms in Realistic Settings. arXiv preprint arXiv:2310.12677.